MicrosoftDocs/azure-devops-docs/docs/report/powerbi/data-connector-functions.md

 # Functions available in Power BI Data Connector

-<b>Team Services</b>
+<b>VSTS</b>

 [!INCLUDE [temp](../_shared/analytics-preview.md)]

-The Data Connector for Team Services contributes functions which can be used by query authors.
+The Data Connector for VSTS contributes functions which can be used by query authors.
 For example, VSTS.Feed adds to the functionality of OData.Feed by handling unique requirements of the VSTS OData feed such as authentication.
 We strongly recommend using VSTS.Feed and using the latest version of Power BI when possible.

 <table>